Bassist: Electric bass players

 Electric bassists play the bass guitar.
 In most rock, pop, metal and country genres, the bass line outlines the harmony of the music being performed, while simultaneously indicating the rhythmic pulse.
 In addition, there are many different standard bass line types for different genres and types of song (e.g. blues ballad, fast swing, etc.).

 Bass lines often emphasize the root note, with a secondary role for the third, and fifth of each chord being used in a given song.
 In addition, pedal tones (repeated or sustained single notes), ostinatos, and bass riffs are also used as bass lines.
-While most electric bass players rarely play chords (three or more notes all sounded at the same time), chords are used in some styles, especially funk, R&B, soul music, jazz, Latin and heavy metal music.
+While most electric bass players rarely play chords (three or more notes all sounded at the same time), chords are used in some styles, especially funk, R&B, soul music, jazz, rock, Latin and heavy metal music.
+Phil Lesh, a bassist for the rock band Grateful Dead was known for treating bass lines as counterparts, rather than emphasizing the root note.
+Lemmy Kilmister, bassist for rock bands Hawkwind and Motörhead, was described by some musicians and writers to have a playing style reminiscent of an acoustic guitarist, sometimes using chords.

 Double bass players

+The double bass is the standard bass instrument for classical music, bluegrass, rockabilly, and most genres of jazz.

 Classical double bass players

 See the List of contemporary classical double bass players.